Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: DISCUSSION

-The sheaf-theoretic generalization of knowledge graph embedding presented in this paper provides an encompassing perspective for integrating a number of prior embedding approaches within a cohesive theoretical framework.
-In addition to facilitating the comparison of these prior embedding approaches within a common language, we have exploited this generalization to expand the types of queries that can be answered through harmonic extension and the incorporation of structured prior knowledge.
-By formalizing the relationship between the typing introduced by knowledge graph schemas and the instantiation of these schemas within knowledge graphs, this sheaf-theoretic framework allows for the natural modeling of typed, hierarchical knowledge bases which provides further control over the representation of priors placed on the embeddings.
+The sheaf-theoretic generalization of knowledge graph embedding presented in this paper provides a new perspective for integrating a number of prior embedding approaches within a cohesive theoretical framework.
+In addition to facilitating the comparison of these prior approaches within a common language, this generalization permits the incorporation of structured priors and expands the class of queries that can be answered using an embedding.
+By formalizing the relationship between typed knowledge graph schemas and their instantiation in knowledge graphs, this sheaf-theoretic framework provides a natural roadmap for the modeling of typed, hierarchical knowledge bases which provides further control over the representation of priors placed on the embeddings.
 By viewing knowledge graph embedding as sheaf learning, we have immediate access to tools for reasoning about the local and global consistency of embeddings through the sheaf Laplacian.
-Finally, and perhaps most importantly, this generalized perspective of knowledge graph embedding opens the door to an array of extensions to knowledge graph embedding like introducing uncertainty through a statistical perspective, enforcing hierarchical typing within embeddings, or embedding knowledge graphs within more exotic categories.
+Perhaps most importantly, this generalized perspective of knowledge graph embedding opens the door to an array of extensions like introducing uncertainty with a probabilistic approach, enforcing hierarchical typing within embeddings, or embedding knowledge graphs within more exotic categories.